Photo: Bella Bridesmaids Dallas | John Cain

 DON’T: Wear a Short Dress (Unless It’s Really Fancy!)

-A black tie wedding just might be the one occasion in life where a basic LBD just won’t cut it.
+A black tie wedding might be the one occasion where a basic LBD won’t cut it.
 A dressy little black dress, however, is appropriate.

-If you want to wear a short dress, opt for a fancy one that has an elegant look and feel.
+If you want to wear a short dress, opt for a fancy one with an elegant look and feel.
 Make it even more special by adding your best jewelry and an incredible pair of shoes!

 DON’T: Wear Casual Shoes